 Listening to Terry talk at the race briefing the night before put a smile on my face.
-I’d heard Highland Events were always a good day out, they were exactly what events should be.
-The race briefing was extremely entertaining and I left excited about what lay ahead the following day.
+I’d heard Highland Events were always a good day out, they were precisely what events should be.
+The race briefing was hugely entertaining, and I left excited about what lay ahead the following day.
 Time to get back on the horse.

 Fully covered in merino from head to toe, I had also donned the gaiters from the desert for another outing, although we got more than one sideways glance at these weird things attached to our feet.
 Arriving with only enough time to go to the loo, we were ushered out to the start line on the road, and bang, we were off.
 The pace was fast; there was no way I was going to survive the next 22km at this rate.

 Pulling back I slowed down and settled into a steady rhythm.
 Nipple hill was first up, a ‘gentle’ gradient to ease us into it.
 We were told if we go to the top of this and thought this was a challenge, and then it was probably a wise decision to turn around and head for home.
 I’m not going to lie, turning around seemed like a pretty good idea!
 But a cruise down the other side regained some air to the lungs and dropped the heart rate back to a more manageable beat.

 For the next 15 or so kilometres we rock climbed, scrambled, hung on to ropes around ledges and ran through some of Central Otago’s most stunning landscapes.
 The best part about doing these types of races is going to place you wouldn’t usually be able to access.
 Situated on mostly private land just south of Cromwell, we were amongst the clouds with the Kawarau River weaving its way below.
 The storm that was forecast was nowhere to be seen, and instead, the sun shone through creating some spectacular views.
 Too good not to stop and photograph!
 I had to tell myself at one stage to put the camera away, this was a race!
 Ok, just one more…